Mapping dark matter on the celestial sphere with weak gravitational lensing: Background

 However, the shear induced by gravitational lensing produces an \mbox{E-mode} field only since density (scalar) perturbations cannot induce a parity odd B-mode component.
 In the absence of systematic effects, we have $\wlpot^{\rm E} = \wlpot$ and $\wlpot^{\rm B} = 0$.
 The convergence can also be decomposed into a parity even E-mode component and a parity odd B-mode component:

 where the B-mode component is again zero in the absence of systematics effects.
 While the E-mode convergence field is of most interest in the standard cosmological model, the B-mode convergence field is important for testing for residual systematics.
-Moreover, \mbox{B-modes} are also useful in studying exotic cosmological models that exhibit parity violation \citep[\eg][]{kaufman:2016}.
+Moreover, \mbox{B-modes} are also useful in studying exotic cosmological models that exhibit parity violation \citep[\eg][]{kaufman:2016}. \ Theoretical models of intrinsic alignments of galaxies can create $B$-modes \citep{hirata:2004,crittenden:2001,crittenden:2002}, although the measured level is uncertain \citep{kirk:2015}.

 The E-mode convergence field represents a scaled version of the integrated mass distribution and thus mapping the intervening matter distribution is often performed by estimating the convergence field.
 Since the shear is related to the convergence via the lensing potential through \eqn{\ref{eq:kappa_phi}} and \eqn{\ref{eq:gamma_phi}}, convergence maps can be recovered from the observable shear field, which amounts to solving an inverse problem.